- Business and Employment

 My average earnings through Hub Pages: Approximately $250 per year (first year)

 I write hubs on everything and anything that comes to mind right now.
 I am so happy that I have found a place to share all the bottled up words and stories that have been inside me for years.
-My plan is to eventually settle down though and write mostly about motherhood, romance/marriage, and becoming a work at home entrepreneur.
+I plan to eventually settle down though and write mostly about motherhood, romance/marriage, and becoming a work at home entrepreneur.

 Update, Spring 2015